 - Owner-Occupied SF, Condo, and Mobile Home Grant Program: The City offers a one-time grant not to exceed \$10,000 to low-income homeowners for deferred maintenance and health and safety-related household repairs.
 Deferred maintenance can include paint, siding replacement, window and door replacement, roof repair, or removal of any condition of blight.
 Household repairs may include restoration or replacement of inoperable or severely deteriorated plumbing, heating, and electrical systems, structural and appliance replacement.
-The City proposes to fund 12 6 grants in FY 2018/19. - Owner-Occupied Single-Family Rehabilitation Loan Program: Funded with CDBG Revolving Loan Funds, the Single-Family Rehabilitation Loan Program offers low-income homeowners up to \$75,000 in deferred payment loans.
+The City proposes to fund 12 grants in FY 2019/20. - Owner-Occupied Single-Family Rehabilitation Loan Program: Funded with CDBG Revolving Loan Funds, the Single-Family Rehabilitation Loan Program offers low-income homeowners up to \$75,000 in deferred payment loans.
 Individual loans may be increased by up to \$10,000 if deemed necessary to meet HUD HQS requirements and rehabilitation standards and would require the approval by the Director of Economic Development.
 Payment of the principal and accrued interest is deferred until the property is sold, transferred, or refinanced.
-In FY 2018/19, the City proposes to fund three two loans. - 15161 Jackson Street SRO Affordable Housing Project ("The Navigation Center"): The City will partner with the local CHDO American Family Housing, the City of Westminster, and the County of Orange for the construction of permanent Single Residential Occupancy units at 15161 Jackson Street in Midway City.
+In FY 2019/20, the City proposes to fund three loans. - 15161 Jackson Street SRO Affordable Housing Project ("The Navigation Center"): The City will partner with the local CHDO American Family Housing, the City of Westminster, and the County of Orange for the construction of permanent Single Residential Occupancy units at 15161 Jackson Street in Midway City.
 Called, "The Navigation Center," the proposed project will include rehabilitating the top story of American Family Housing's two-floor atrium-style building to establish 7 SRO units for Huntington Beach homeless individuals.
 American Family Housing will offer wrap around case management and homeless services for residents of The Navigation Center.

 Tenant Based Rental Assistance: The City will continue working with Interval House to provide 22 households with short and medium-term rental assistance as well as housing relocation and stabilization services.
-Also, via an amendment to the FY 2018/19 Annual Action Plan, the City will offer an additional 15 households tenant based rental assistance through Families Forward, a non-profit organization committed to helping families in need to achieve and maintain self-sufficiency through housing, food, counseling, and other support services.
-Finally, also as part of the substantial amendment, the City will again partner with Mercy House to provide 10 households with tenant based rental assistance in FY 2018/19.
-The contract with Mercy House will extend through the end of FY 2019/20.
+Also, City will assist an additional 15 households with tenant based rental assistance through Families Forward, a non-profit organization committed to helping families in need to achieve and maintain self-sufficiency through housing, food, counseling, and other support services.
+Finally, the City will again partner with Mercy House to provide 24 households with tenant based rental assistance in FY 2019/20.
+All three contracts will be in effect through the end of FY 2019/20.